 We are able to bend our fingers because flexor tendons in our arm, attach the forearm muscles to the bones of our fingers.
 When the forearm muscles contract, the flexor tendons pull the fingers in a bending position.

-The flexor tendons are encased in a synovial membrane, called the tendon sheath.
+These flexor tendons are encased in a synovial membrane, called the tendon sheath.
 It provides cushioning and safety to the flexor tendons.
-Pulley like structures made up of fibrous tissue are located intermittently across the tendon sheath.
+Pulley like structures made up of fibrous tissue is located intermittently across the tendon sheath.

 In severe cases, the nodule gets stuck in the pulley, making it impossible to bend or straighten the finger.
 Trigger finger treatment cures inflammation in the pulley and tendon to provide relief.

 - Difficulty or complete inability to move the finger from its locked position.

 - A tender lump at the base of the finger, on the palm side of the hand.

 - A snapping sensation when finger is bent.

 If you are experiencing the above symptoms, you should consult an orthopedic doctor.
 The doctor will recommend Trigger finger treatment after diagnosis.